 Birthplace: Cairo, Georgia, United States of America

-Eugenia Lincoln "Jinx" Falkenburg was an actress, expert swimmer and tennis star, and one of the highest-paid and most ubiquitous cover-girl models in the United States during the 1930s and 1940s - one of the first supermodels.
-She married journalist and influential publicist Tex McCrary in 1945.
-Known as "Tex and Jinx" to most American households, the glamorous couple pioneered and popularized the talk-show format, first on radio and then in the early days of television.
+Eugenia Lincoln "Jinx" Falkenburg (January 21, 1919 – August 27, 2003) was an American actress and model.
+She married journalist and publicist Tex McCrary in 1945.
+Known as "Tex and Jinx", the couple pioneered and popularized the talk-show format, first on radio and then in the early days of television.
 They hosted a series of interview shows in the late 1940s and early 1950s that combined celebrity chit-chat with discussions of important topics of the day. ...more on Wikipedia

 Age: Dec. at 84 (1919-2003)

 George Corley Wallace Jr. (August 25, 1919 – September 13, 1998) was the 45th Governor of Alabama, a position he occupied for four terms, during which he promoted "low-grade industrial development, low taxes, and trade schools".
 He sought the United States presidency as a Democrat three times, and once as an American Independent Party candidate, unsuccessfully each time.
 He is best remembered for his staunch segregationist and populist views.
 Wallace was known as "the most dangerous racist in America" and notoriously opposed desegregation and supported the policies of "Jim Crow" during the Civil Rights Movement, declaring in his 1963 inaugural address that he stood for "segregation now, ...more on Wikipedia

 Age: Dec. at 79 (1919-1998)

 Birthplace: Clio, Alabama, USA